 - Your symptoms suddenly worsen for a short time.

-- You have symptoms you’ve never had before or notice old symptoms return.
+- You have disabling symptoms and neurologic problems or you notice old symptoms return.

 - Your unusual symptoms last at least 24 hours or up to 48 hours.